brandonkal/linaria/docs/THEMING.md

 `);
 ```

 Note that this approach also uses CSS custom properties under the hood since function interpolations compile down to CSS custom properties.
-So the browser support is limited.
+Therefore, support is limited to modern browsers.